Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 |7 |PRJNA399729 |Maize Haplotype Map version 3 |
 |6 |PRJNA260788 |Zea mays Genome sequencing (European maize genomes) |
 |1 |PRJEB56265 |Resequencing of three Polish maize inbred lines |
+The table shows the composition of public resequencing data used to build the dataset.
+The table lists the number of accessions from each NCBI bioproject.

 |Effect | High Coverage | High Quality |
 |---------------|--------------|--------------|